In a humorous address to a graduating high school class, the writer Bill Bryson said:

 While I would substitute the word “Nature” for Otto’s word “God,” this piece joins the two above in pointing to the fact that our being here is utterly in dependence upon something other than our self – whether we call it Nature, God, the Tao or whatnot.
-And as Otto goes on to point out, it is in the direct apprehension of this mysterious fact of our utter dependence and contingency that we experience the “numinous,” which Otto proclaims the experience essential to religion and spirituality.
+And as Otto goes on to point out, it is in the direct apprehension of this mysterious fact of our utter dependence and contingency that we experience the “numinous,” which Otto proclaims is the experience essential to religion and spirituality.

 From a practical point of view, this is all rather useless.
 (And what is the worth of “the practical point of view” from the perspective of “the great span of eternity?”)
 But, again, I think that Bryson’s suggestion that we remember it “from time to time,” is good advice.
 I might go further and suggest that we deeply contemplate it from time to time.

 As an older person’s who’s “tiniest moment” is rapidly coming to its conclusion, I find myself contemplating it rather frequently.
 I do not believe that any aspect of my individual existence, my “self,” will continue after I die.
 Yet I do not find sadness, but rather joy in this contemplation.
 That I should die is as it should be.
 That Nature should continue “to invite” new beings into its brief daytime, is also as it should be.
-It is this inviting creativity of Nature in which I find joy.

 From Nature we come forth, through Nature we are sustained, to Nature we return.
 That we are ever separate from Nature is just an imagining in the mind that Nature brings forth.
 In India, they call that imagining Maya.

 We humans now understand a great deal about Nature; but as to why Nature possesses this power of bringing forth beings like us, that is a mystery.
-Indeed we may well called it The Great Mystery.
+Indeed we may well call it The Great Mystery.
 To the extent that I refer my identity to this Great Mystery, I identify with that which will continue beyond my individual death.
 To the extent “I” identify with that little act of the mind’s imagination that goes by the word “me,” I identify with that which will surely end.